EgoNight: Towards Egocentric Vision Understanding at Night with a Challenging Benchmark: Introduction

 The videos in EgoNight pave the way for constructing challenging benchmarks to evaluate the capabilities of existing models.
 Among many egocentric tasks, we focus on the egocentric video question answering, a flagship task that best reflects high-level understanding in egocentric vision.
 Specifically, to comprehensively evaluate model abilities, we first propose a diverse set of QA types, spanning well-studied tasks (e.g., object recognition, spatial reasoning, action recognition, counting, text recognition) as well as several underexplored dimensions (e.g., temporal scene sequence understanding, navigation, lighting recognition, and non–common-sense reasoning).
 These are further organized into paired and unpaired QA types, depending on whether day–night counterparts share the same questions and answers.
 To construct the benchmark at scale, we then develop a \textit{novel three-stage day-augmented auto-labeling pipeline} that leverages daytime videos to assist in generating question–answer pairs for nighttime clips, followed by extensive human verification to ensure accuracy and reliability.
 Building EgoNight and annotating VQA required \textbf{over 300 hours of human effort}, with each QA pair verified by at least one expert annotator.
 This process results in the high-quality \textbf{EgoNight-VQA} dataset, comprising 3,658 QA pairs.
 Beyond VQA, we introduce two auxiliary tasks with dedicated testbeds: day–night correspondence retrieval, which evaluates cross-illumination matching, and egocentric depth estimation at night, which is crucial for navigation and interaction in embodied AI.
 These two tasks further broaden the benchmark and expose new challenges for existing models.

 Our extensive experiments across three video sources, three tasks, and 10 state-of-the-art multimodal large language models reveal that nearly all models (including closed-source models such as GPT and Gemini) struggle on this challenging benchmark, with a clear and consistent performance gap between day and night.
 This highlights the unsolved challenges of egocentric vision at nighttime and calls for more robust models that generalize across illumination conditions.
 Besides, we highlight that our newly introduced QA types, covering lighting recognition/dynamic, scene sequence reasoning, navigation, and non–common-sense reasoning, are substantially more challenging than well-studied categories, revealing fresh difficulties for MLLMs.
+We further prove synthetic data is highly correlated with real data and effectively boosts real-world performance through fine-tuning.
+Our pilot studies further show that fine-tuning on specialized subset of data improves model performance through adapting vision encoder into low-light domain and aligning the language model to the uncertain features during night.

 Our main contributions are threefold: i) \textbf{EgoNight Dataset}: We present the first egocentric dataset that systematically addresses nighttime conditions, featuring day–night aligned videos from synthetic (EgoNight-Synthetic), real-world (EgoNight-Sofia), and existing (EgoNight-Oxford) sources. ii) \textbf{Benchmark Suite}: We build a comprehensive benchmark centered on egocentric VQA with diverse QA types and 3658 fully human-verified QA pairs, complemented by egocentric depth estimation at night and day--night correspondence retrieval tasks. iii) \textbf{Empirical Insights}: Extensive evaluations reveal clear day–night performance gaps, underscoring illumination robustness as a key challenge; our newly proposed QA types are also validated to pose practical difficulties for current MLLMs.